 Building a solid, sustainable foundation

-The program was launched in Ghana in 2019 and expanded to Uganda in 2020.
-In 2022, it is expected to launch in Kenya and Tanzania, with further plans to reach at least 10 countries in SSA.
+The program was launched in Ghana in 2019 and expanded to Angola, Kenya, Tanzania, Uganda and Zambia, with further plans to reach at least 10 countries in SSA.

 Highlights of the program include:

 - Working with partners to make diagnosis more available, accessible and affordable— currently, lack of access to newborn screening, and thus delayed diagnosis, is thought to be a primary driver of mortality for children in Africa with SCD (it is estimated that 50-90% of infants born in Africa with SCD will die before their fifth birthday)2

 - Expanding access to hydroxyurea (a generic medicine that has been shown to improve health outcomes of individuals living with SCD), as well as making available a child-friendly formulation (currently approved in Ghana with submissions ongoing in other countries in SSA)

 - Helping to strengthen health care systems to provide comprehensive management of SCD, including early interventions and the safe administration of existing and innovative treatments

 - Partnering with governments to ensure program sustainability and to support policy changes that lead to long-term improvements in healthcare for patients with SCD